Compulsory Education Age

 After finishing the Middle School and Senior School level programs, children who choose to study at home (or are recommended to pass the regular attestation on the conditions of externship in state-accredited schools) are obliged to pass two final attestations

 in the school.
 In order to receive a state-approved certificate of completing general education, which is essential for continuing education in Russia, this final attestation should be passed in the form of the State exam in the stated accredited

 school.
 (Law on Education in the Russian Federation Articles 17 paragraph 3, 34 paragraph 3, 58 and 59 paragraphs 3-5.)

 The (formal, optional) regular attestations are passed according to the regulatory norms and program of the school.
 State final exams are regulated by the Federal Regulations, unlike the Middle School (after 9 years of study) and Senior School (after

 11 years of study) levels.
 In order to be admitted to the state exam, the student must pass the regular attestation in the state accredited school for 9th, 10th, and 11th years educational program.

-have to comply with the federal law and cannot restrict the rights of parents stipulated therein.
+regulations have to comply with the federal law and cannot restrict the rights of parents stipulated therein.

-Until 2004, the earlier Federal Law on Education contained article 40.8, which included the responsibility of local authorities to provide parents educating their children at home with financial support in the amount of the cost of education of each child
+Until 2004, the earlier Federal Law on Education contained Article 40.8, which included the responsibility of local authorities to provide parents educating their children at home with financial support in the amount of the cost of education of each child

 at the appropriate stage of education in the state or municipal educational institution.
 These payments were considered social benefits for children, and therefore were excluded from taxable income.
 In 2004 the mentioned article was removed from the